-Over six sessions (by phone or video call), coaches with a small business background will work with you to overcome difficult issues and give you practical skills to help manage stress and get you back to feeling like yourself.
+Over a series of sessions (by phone or video call), coaches with a small business background will work with you to overcome difficult issues and give you practical skills to help manage stress and get you back to feeling like yourself.

 Coronavirus Mental Wellbeing Support Service

 For information, advice and strategies to help you manage your wellbeing, access Beyond Blue’s Coronavirus Mental Wellbeing Support Service.
 If you are feeling worried or struggling to cope, their trained counsellors can be reached on 1800 512 348 for support 24/7.

 Download the VSBC’s fact sheet on looking after your mental wellbeing.